Recognizing and Fighting Sleep Apnea

 As an expert in your mouth and its functions, Dr. Fowler is well-equipped to provide oral appliances for your treatment.

-An oral appliance is a small, custom-fitted device that repositions your lower jaw to prevent its collapse during sleep.
+An oral appliance is a small, custom-fitted device that repositions your lower jaw to allow freer airflow during sleep.

 More severe cases of OSA may require additional therapy.

 If you suspect you have sleep apnea, don’t hesitate to seek help!
 Dr. Fowler can send you home with a machine that will monitor your sleep for a night.
 It will keep track of your blood oxygen level and breathing activity.

 Dr. Fowler works with a local pulmonologist who is board-certified in sleep medicine.
 Following your in-home sleep study, the pulmonologist will interpret the results and will provide you a diagnosis.
 If you have OSA, Dr. Fowler can get you on the road to more restful nights.